 4.)
-Date your Better Half
+Date and reconnect with your Better Half

 My wife and I started a monthly date night last year.
 It’s an intentional night set aside each month for just her and I. Some nights are classic fancy date nights; while others are just above a trip through the drive through in sweatpants.
 The point is we set time aside to pursue one another.

 It’s been pivotal in our marriage.
 We communicate better, we understand one another better, and we love better.
+Reconnecting makes a difference.

 Even if it’s a lunch date while the kids are at school or a spicy rendezvous at home, take the time to pursue one another as Christ pursues us!
 You won’t regret it.